AntonLapshin/popup-validation/README.md

 ```

 ## validation.addClassValidation(className) => <code>self</code>
 Add class validation.
-For external libraries that can set/remove className of the element
-For instance, braintree-hosted-fields-invalid class is set by braintree client library when iframe with the input fieldan error detects an error, More info here:
+For external libraries that can set/remove className of the element.
+For instance, braintree-hosted-fields-invalid class is set by braintree client library when iframe with the input field detects an error, More info here:
 https://developers.braintreepayments.com/guides/hosted-fields/styling/javascript/v2

 **Returns**: <code>object</code> - Self validation instance for chain calls